tuya/tuya-lock-android-demo/README.md

 ## Overview

-This sample demonstrates how to build a smart lock app based on Smart Lock App SDK for Android.
+This sample demonstrates how to use the smart door lock Android SDK to implement audio and video functions.

 ## Prerequisites